Sculptor / Instructor

 I teach small workshops using the methods Philippe taught me.
 My workshops and classes are held at JCLee Studios in Auburn (Northern CA) which include detailed lectures on anatomy, bone structure, muscles, skin and gesture as well as expression, age, gender and ethnicity.

 I typically don’t use a model when I teach students new to sculpture.
 I found that a model makes the students compare each other’s work rather than focusing on, and creating their own.

-I am a proud father of four and grandfather of three.
+I am a proud father of four and grandfather of four.
 My wonderful wife Karen and I spend time between the two fine towns of Meadow Vista, CA and San Clemente, CA.